The Customer Experience your Contact Center delivers is not accidental — it is the direct result of the Quality standards you choose and enforce.

 They sounded like robots.
 There was no style, no articulation, no effort.

-There’s an art & science to selecting the right Quality Standards for your Contact Center.
+There’s an art and a science to selecting the right Quality standards for Customer conversations in your Contact Center.

 If you’re lucky enough to have a well-defined Customer Experience Strategy in place that can help a great deal.
 Because a Customer Experience Strategy describes the kind of experience you aim to deliver.